-Turuk in Lydia and Troy and the Eastern Turkey and Trsh (Tursa, Tursha) in Egypt and Tursenoi in Greece, Etruscans in Italy are the same people.
+Turuk in Troy, Lydia and Eastern Turkey and Trsh (Tursa, Tursha) in Egypt and Tursenoi in Greece, Etruscans in Italy are the same people.

 Sherden and Teresh were part of the Sea People alliance and were most probably related to each other in Anatolia, Turkey (Troy and Sardes, Lidya).
-This also suggests Anatolia and maybe parts of the Minoan and Mycenaean Greece as the most probable origin of the Sea Peoples.
-Genetic studies already proved that the founders of Mycenaean and Minoan Greece had migrated from Anatolia.
+This also suggests Anatolia and maybe parts of the Mycenaean Greece were the most probable origin of the Sea Peoples.

 The founders of Sardinian civilization and the name Sardinia can be connected to Sardes, Lydia, Turkey.